Welcome to Mr Plant's class page for 2018/19

 Homework needs to be completed weekly.
 A copy of the home work will be published here every week for parents and pupils to see.

-Children in Year 3 will be taught by Mrs Davidson and myself (Mr Plant).
-Children in Year 4 will be taught by Mrs Ramsell.
-I will work closely with Mrs Ramsell to ensure I am aware of your child's progress in Year 4.
+Children in Year 3 will be taught by Mrs Cummins, Mrs Ramsell and myself (Mr Plant).
+Children in Year 4 will be taught by Mrs Langham.
+I will work closely with Mrs Langham to ensure I am aware of your child's progress in Year 4.
 In year 3, the children will be working through our Maths No Problem books.
-Our topics will be angles, shapes and perimeter, time, money and picture and bar graphs.
+Our topics this term will be : Further Multiplication and Division, Fractions and Measurements.

 In science this half term, our topic will be Electricity.
 Pupils will gain a good understanding of what electricity is, where it comes from and how electricity travels.
 Pupils will begin to develop their investigative skills further by creating hypothesises, gathering results and writing conclusions based on the results.

 Below is the curriculum plan for 2018-19.

 I have attached the year 3 and 4 expectations of writing for the 2014 National Curriculum.
 I hope you find these mats useful in understanding many of the grammatical terms we will using in our lessons.

 Diwali Dancing on the 29th October 2018